 Overview of the model

 The Kubler-Ross framework for change management, also known as the Kubler-Ross’ Five Stage Change Curve Model was proposed by Elisabeth Kubler-Ross in the 1960s.
+As the Satir change model was designed for families, this model was specifically designed to deal with human psychology.
+However, Elisabeth’s Kubler-Ross model finds wide application even in the modern business world.
 Elisabeth Kubler-Ross was a Swiss-American Psychiatrist and her change management model finds wide application even in the modern business world.
 In fact, the Kubler-Ross Curve is one of the most credible and reliable change management tools given its ease of use.

 Kubler-Ross divided the organizational change management process into five stages linked to human behaviors.
 These stages are also described as the 5 stages of grief that are used to forecast the response of people to a specific change.
 The five stages of grief are illustrated below with concise explanations.